 One thing that is slightly unusual on the West Rangá is that there is minimal natural spawning habitat.
 Therefore, it relies heavily on a successful smolt-releasing programme.
 This programme, which began in 1989, combined with virtually perfect water conditions throughout the season, has made the West Ranga what it is today.

 What is the Fly Fishing Like on the West Ranga River lodge Iceland?

-Iceland has always been free of diseases like UDN and Gyrodactylus salaris, and they intend to keep it that way.
-There is a strict policy that visiting anglers should have their fishing tackle sterilised before coming to Iceland; this should be done in a 2% formaldehyde solution for 10 minutes and can be easily performed by a veterinary surgeon.
-You will be given a certificate and a signed inventory of what has been sterilised for presentation to the customs officers at Keflavik airport.
-(Tackle sterilised in Virkon S disinfectant is also acceptable.)
+There is a strict policy in Iceland that visiting anglers must have their fishing tackle sterilised before entering the country, which is something a veterinary surgeon can easily perform.
+They can then provide you with a certificate and a signed inventory of what has been sterilised, which will need presenting to the customs officers at Keflavik airport.
 The most critical items to be treated are rods, reel/line, waders and flies.

 If you have any questions about our saltwater fly fishing holiday to West Ranga Lodge Iceland, contact us by email our experienced team will be happy to help you with any queries you have.
 Are you looking to explore more of our freshwater fly fishing holidays?
 Make sure to view all our alternative Atlantic Salmon fishing holidays.
 Additionally, you can call us on 01603 407596 to make an enquiry.